cacophony-wj/licentia_black/README.md

 Launch _ModOrganizer.exe_ from the directory in which you installed the list.
 Launch the game from the **SKSE** entry in the drop-down menu.

+# IF YOU RECEIVE A SWAPCHAIN ERROR WHEN YOU LAUNCH THE LIST, YOU DID NOT READ.
+READ!!**

 If you are interested in a profile with none of the adult mods and much fewer instances of nudity (along with no male nudity) select the "Licentia SAFE" profile from the dropdown above the list of mods before starting your game!

+If you are interested in the stablest version of the list featuring the _OSuite_ series of adult mods, select the "Licentia BLACK" profile from the dropdown menu.

-**NEW** Available now from the _Jolly Co-Operators_ Discord (at the end of this document), I now offer the future of _Licentia BLACK_ in the _Licentia KAIDAN_ profile, which emphasizes a male romance option with easily as much depth as the weathered old mare Serana.
-Also available are expanded romance options such as I'm Glad You're Here, A Skyrim Kiss and Destination Weddings.
+The "Licentia KAIDAN" profile provides a fleshed out male romantic partner, Kaidan, courtesy of the _Kaidan EXPANDED_ series of mods from [https://kaidanmod.com](https://kaidanmod.com) in addition to Serana.
+Also available are expanded romance options such as _I'm Glad You're Here, A Skyrim Kiss_ and _Destination Weddings._

 For the more horny degenerates, I also offer the _Licentia PITCH_ profile which emphasizes the most reliable SexLab quests available on Lover's Lab, along with plenty of Coom.
-Join my Discord and check #list-updates for information on these profiles if you are interested in them.
+Join my Discord and check #list-updates for further information on these profiles if you are interested in them.

+# FOR A LIST OF ALL MANUALLY DOWNLOADED MODS, READ LLGUIDE.md ELSEWHERE IN THIS REPO!
+READ!!

 ## MCM CONFIGURATION

-## FOR A LIST OF ALL MANUALLY DOWNLOADED MODS, READ LLGUIDE.md ELSEWHERE IN THIS REPO!
-READ!!

 ## WHEN YOU SPAWN IN HELGEN'S INN, DO NOT TOUCH ANYTHING!